 This section provides an overview of basic instrument operation and functionality under a factory-default setup.
-Specifically, this section describes how to connect to the instrument, change settings via interface software, stream sensor measurements, and record and download data.
+Specifically, this section describes how to connect to the instrument, change settings via interface software, and stream sensor measurements.

 Details describing how to change the instrument's configuration and behaviour are described in the Configuration section of this document.